We start here with the earliest model - the slide or "pump-action" rifle.

 The B.S.A. slide action rifle was the British equivalent of the Winchester, Remington and Fabrique Nationale - (FN) Browning pump-action repeating rifles.
-It was manufactured mainly with the tube magazine as shown, but early in production from 1923, a small number ( probably a maximum in the very low hundreds*) of these rifles were produced with a box magazine.
+It was manufactured mainly with the tube magazine as shown in the advertisement below, but early in production, from 1923, a small number (probably a maximum in the very low hundreds*) of these rifles were produced with a box magazine.
 This version was then little advertised and is rarely come across today.
 The action is simply marked "Patent Pending" .

 A pretty and well balanced design, the operating system was not as reliable as its well-proven American counterparts and sales probably suffered as a result, although prices in the U.K. were fairly well in its favour by comparison with the Remington and Winchester slide or "pump" action rifles, all being only a few shillings either side of £5.00 in 1925.
 The then newly introduced Browning pump-action rifle was entirely a different matter.
 This hit the market running at the incredibly competitive price of only three pounds and five shillings (£3.25).